National council of certified Dementia Practitioners

 Click through the drop-down list to find the details you need about training, requirements, costs, and the steps to certification.

-To become a Certified Dementia Practitioner (CDP), you must complete an approved Alzheimer’s Disease and Dementia Care seminar, have relevant experience in healthcare, caregiving, or a related field, and submit an application with the required fee.
+To become a Certified Dementia Practitioner (CDP), you must complete an approved Alzheimer’s Disease and Dementia Care seminar, have at least one year of paid, direct experience in geriatric healthcare, and submit an application with the required fee.
 These requirements ensure a strong foundation in person-centered dementia care and professional competency.

-The cost to become a Certified Dementia Practitioner (CDP) typically includes an application fee and a required training seminar.
-The application fee is $185, while seminar costs may vary depending on the provider and format, often ranging from about $200 or more.
-Group or association discounts may reduce the fee, so total costs can vary based on how the training is taken.
+The cost to become a Certified Dementia Practitioner (CDP) typically includes two parts: the required ADDC Seminar and the CDP application fee.
+The CDP application fee is $185, subject to change, while ADDC seminar pricing is set independently by each certified trainer.
+Group or association discounts may reduce the application fee, so total costs can vary based on how certification is pursued.

 A Certified Dementia Practitioner (CDP) provides person-centered care to individuals living with dementia, focusing on communication, behavior support, safety, and daily care needs.
-The role involves applying trained strategies to improve quality of life, reduce distress, and support both the individual and their family or care team.
+The role involves applying dementia-specific knowledge and skills to improve quality of life, reduce distress, and support both the individual and their family or care team.

-Earning a certification like the Certified Dementia Practitioner (CDP) helps build specialized knowledge in person-centered care and it will also strengthen professional credentials.
+Earning a certification like the Certified Dementia Practitioner (CDP) helps build specialized knowledge in person-centered care and strengthens professional credentials.

-Discounted application rates are available: $85 for applicants with an Association Discount Form received at a conference seminar, and $68 per person for corporate group applications of 10 or more.
+Discounted CDP application rates are available: $85 for applicants with an Association Discount Form received at an ADDC Seminar, and $68 per person for corporate group applications of 10 or more.

-Yes, NCCDP is recognized.
-It’s an accredited provider of continuing education (CEUs) through various accrediting bodies, and its programs are nationally recognized in dementia care education and certification.
+Yes, NCCDP is recognized as a provider of continuing education (CEUs), and its certifications are nationally recognized in dementia care.

 selected partners we proudly work with